 To translate military service into college credit, a Joint Services Transcript (JST) or Community College of the Air Force (CCAF) transcript is required.
 If you have completed military basic training, you may receive a fitness elective credit by submitting a JST.
 Please note that not all military experience can be translated into college credits.

-Contact the Coordinator of Veterans Affairs if you need any assistance in obtaining your military transcripts.
+Contact the Veterans Affairs Specialist if you need any assistance in obtaining your military transcripts.

 Penn College Guidelines for Determining Military Affiliations